abdulwasiuabdulraheem/analysis-of-socioeconomic-data-sql-coursera-assignment/README.md

 # sql-coursera-assignment

-In this peer review assignment, I wrote and executed SQL queries to analysed datasets.
+In this peer review assignment, I wrote and executed SQL queries to analyse socioeconomic data.

 The assignment questions and solutions can be found in the file named 'DB0201EN-PeerAssign-v5.ipynb'.